-This month we checked up on mum of five and poultry farmer, Anna, in Mundemu, Tanzania, to see how both she and her beautiful baby Ester were getting on and they are thriving!
+Last year we checked up on mum of five and poultry farmer, Anna, in Mundemu, Tanzania, to see how both she and her beautiful baby Ester were getting on and they are thriving!

 It was so encouraging to see that the support that Anna receives from her Community Health Worker has paid off.
-Not only is one-year-old Ester healthy and strong but she has been vaccinated; something which her mum values hugely as lifetime protection against different diseases.
+Not only was one-year-old Ester healthy and strong but she has been vaccinated; something which her mum values hugely as lifetime protection against different diseases.

 Anna took heed of her Community Health Worker’s advice and is now feeding Ester breastmilk and complementary foods in a liquid form, such as rice, porridge, meat, and other locally available fruits and vegetables.
 Anna’s husband is a great support too as he always tries to bring home fresh fruit and vegetables for his growing family.